Dr. Mukharesh of George Washington University Hospital has no relevant financial relationships to disclose.)

 Neuromuscular syndromes of the paraspinal muscles comprise the dropped head syndrome and the bent spine syndrome (camptocormia).
-Although these phenotypes also occur in conjunction with dystonia or Parkinson disease, large series suggest that the majority of cases are due to an isolated paraspinal myopathy or are a prominent part of a more widespread myopathy, neuropathy, or motor neuron disease.
+Although these phenotypes also occur in conjunction with dystonia or Parkinson disease, large series suggest that the majority of cases are due to an isolated paraspinal myopathy or are a prominent part of a more widespread myopathy, neuromuscular junction disorder, neuropathy, or motor neuron disease.
 Even camptocormia and dropped head syndrome in Parkinson disease are often due to myopathic changes in the paraspinal muscles.
 In this article, the author discusses advantages and disadvantages of paraspinal muscle biopsies for diagnostic purposes.
 In any event, histology has to be interpreted with caution because these particular muscles show a variety of neuromuscular abnormalities even in healthy subjects.

 • Weakness of the paraspinal muscles may lead to dropped head syndrome or bent spine syndrome (camptocormia).